Friedenstein Palace: Parks

 In the 19th century, only minor alterations were made to the gardens.
 After the change in dynasties, the English garden was opened to the public in 1827.
 In the second half of the 19th century the last remaining formal gardens were replaced - the new museum building and the Tannengarten replaced the kitchen garden in 1869-82.

 Major changes in the 20th century were limited to memorials and the areas immediately to the north and south of the castle proper.
 In 1904, the statue of Ernst der Fromme to the north was erected.
 This area between town and castle has since been restored in 1998, although it was previously occupied in turn by a fire pond, an air raid shelter and a parking area.
 South of the castle, a memorial to the dead of World War I was built in 1927 on the Reitplatz.
 In 1930, this area was part of the Deutsche Rosenschau.
 In 1947, the statue of the soldier was removed by the Soviet authorities and twenty years later replaced with a memorial to “the victims of fascism”.
 This memorial in turn was demolished in 2011.

 Today

 The palace houses the Schlossmuseum (state apartments), Museum der Natur (natural history) and the "Historical Museum Gotha" in the north and west wing, the Thüringisches Staatsarchiv Gotha in the west wing and the Forschungsbibliothek Gotha in the east wing.

 The Schlossmuseum currently combines the Baroque and neoclassical state apartments, the Ducal Kunstkammer, the Neue Münzkabinett (numismatic collection) and the Ekhof-Theater.

 The gallery of paintings has been moved to the New Museum building outside the palace itself.
 This reorganisation is part of the general overhaul of the museums that began in 2010 under the label Barockes Universum Gotha ("Baroque universe Gotha").
+Among the noteworthy paintings in the collection is Frans Hals's Portrait of a Man in a Wide-Brimmed Hat.